timjogorman/RicherEventDescription/guidelines.md

 annotations which are particularly difficult to make, or which they feel fall on the border between different categories.

-The ``Difficulty'' marker automatically defaults to ``None'' for every EVENT created.
-However, if you feel unsure about any aspect of the annotation, whether the identification of the EVENT itself or the properties of it, they can change this marker to ``DIFFICULT'', simply as an indicator of uncertainty in the annotation.
+The "Difficulty" marker automatically defaults to "None" for every EVENT created.
+However, if you feel unsure about any aspect of the annotation, whether the identification of the EVENT itself or the properties of it, they can change this marker to "DIFFICULT", simply as an indicator of uncertainty in the annotation.
 This will serve to highlight the annotation for further examination.

-If you find a particular ambiguity or question leads you to mark ``DIFFICULT'' more than once or twice, you should reach out to your annotation supervisors for clarification of the rules and policies involved.
+If you find a particular ambiguity or question leads you to mark "DIFFICULT" more than once or twice, you should reach out to your annotation supervisors for clarification of the rules and policies involved.